buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 revlink
 '''''''

-The ``revlink`` argument on :class:`WebStatus` is deprecated in favour of the global revlink option.
-Only use this if you need to generate different URLs for different web status instances. see {....} for details.
+The ``revlink`` argument on :class:`WebStatus` is deprecated in favour of the global :bb:cfg:`revlink` option.
+Only use this if you need to generate different URLs for different web status instances.

-In addition to a callable, this argument accepts a format string or a dict mapping a string (repository name) to format strings.
+In addition to a callable like :bb:cfg:`revlink`, this argument accepts a format string or a dict mapping a string (repository name) to format strings.

 The format string should use ``%s`` to insert the revision id in the url.
 For example, for Buildbot on GitHub::